rkarn/Locking-FSM-Network/README.md

 This repository contains the source code to reproduce the results of our paper:

-`Karn, Rupesh Raj, Johann Knechtel, and Ozgur Sinanoglu "Obfuscation of FSMs for Secure Outsourcing of Neural Network Inference onto FPGAs." `
+`Karn, Rupesh Raj, Johann Knechtel, and Ozgur Sinanoglu.
+"Obfuscation of FSMs for Secure Outsourcing of Neural Network Inference onto FPGAs."
+In 2024 IEEE International Symposium on Circuits and Systems (ISCAS), pp. 1-5.
+IEEE, 2024.`

 Unzip the files.